- What Is The Best Betta Fish Temperature? (Celsius, Fahrenheit & UK)

 When introducing your Betta to his tank, float the bag he came in for a few hours to let the water temperature equalize before dumping him in.

-4. Keep Your Betta Tank Water at an Ideal pH
+Step#4.
+Keep Your Betta Tank Water At An Ideal pH

-Another important piece of your Betta tank environment is the pH, or the level of acidity in the water.
+Another important factor of your Betta tank environment is the pH or the level of acidity in the water.

-But like temperature adjustments, any changes to pH must be done gradually to avoid shocking your fish.
+But just like water temperature adjustments, any changes to pH must be done gradually to avoid shocking your fish.

-Tap water high in chlorine and heavy metals is extremely toxic to fish, and Bettas are no exception.
+Tap water high in chlorine and heavy metals are highly toxic to fish, and Bettas are no exception.

 Even though Bettas are freshwater fish, adding a little aquarium salt can keep your fish healthy and help prevent common parasites and fungi from developing.

-It may be strange to think that how you feed your Betta can have an impact on the water quality in his tank, but it certainly can.
+It may be strange to think that how you feed your Betta can impact the water quality in his tank, but it certainly can.

 Even the most well-planned, well-filtered, and well-cycled tank needs a water change every so often.